Transfer your interstate driver licence

 If you have no conditions on your interstate licence, you can transfer it at an Australia Post Office that provides Motor Vehicle Registry (MVR) services.

-- your evidence of identity and residency.
+- your evidence of NT residency.

 Any conditions imposed on your interstate licence will be transferred to your NT licence.